October 23rd is officially Snow Leopard Day and iPod Day.

-Hold on tight as you’re about to unearth the some interesting facts and events from October 23
+Hold on tight as you’re about to unearth the some interesting facts and events from October 23rd in history.

 Did you know that on this day in 1998, Britney Spears released her first single, “…Baby One More Time”?
 The track was released when she was only sixteen years old.

-Keep reading for more facts about October 23
+Keep reading for more interesting facts about October 23rd in history!

 The 34.2-mile bridge links the cities of Hong Kong and Macau to mainland China.
 The bridge reduced what was a four-hour journey, to just 45 minutes.

-The James Bond spy movie “Skyfall”, starring Daniel Craig, premiered at the Royal Albert Hall, London, UK.
+2012 The James Bond spy movie “Skyfall,” starring Daniel Craig, premiered at the Royal Albert Hall, London, UK.

 The first-generation iPod enabled customers to store up to 1,000 songs on their small music MP3 player.

-The bank robber John Dillinger and his gang robbed $75,000 USD from the Central National Bank in Greencastle, Indiana.
+1933 The bank robber John Dillinger and his gang robbed $75,000 from the Central National Bank in Greencastle, Indiana.